MicrosoftLearning/dp-420-cosmos-db-dev/instructions/06-sdk-crud.md

     > &#128221; Do not close the editor for the **script.cs** file.

 1. Observe the **Product** class within this code file.
-This class represents a product item that will be stored and mainpulated within this container.
+This class represents a product item that will be stored and manipulated within this container.

 1. Return to the editor tab for the **script.cs** code file.